team2393/FRC2024/README.md

 Git Branches
 ------------

-To work on a branch, click on the "main" branch in the bottom left status bar, select "Create new Branch" and enter a name like "idea_xyz".
+To work on a branch in VS Code, click on the "main" branch in the bottom left status bar, select "Create new Branch" and enter a name like "idea_xyz".

 Change source code as desired.